 When Young Film Academy (YFA) opened its doors to young filmmakers back in 2004, there were many obstacles waiting in the path of a kid aged under 18 who wanted to start making movies: the usual artistic pitfalls of creating a worthwhile story with engaging performances, sure, but the big ones were technical.
 Where did kids get cameras?
 Or editing facilities?

 It seems odd to think this was all less than 15 years ago.
-Now almost every child has access to an HD camera of some sort and free editing software on PC and Mac platforms.
+Now almost every child has access to an HD camera of some sort and free editing software on PC and Mac or smartphone platforms.
 It doesn’t guarantee a good result, of course, but it does mean that kids can access the world of practical filmmaking like never before in history.

 And once they’ve made their movie?
 For us dinosaurs who made films on VHS, distribution meant sending out cassettes in the post to people whose machines probably didn’t accept that format of tape.
 No one watched anything without physically unwrapping the tape and sticking it into their VHS machine.
 Kids now have an international, HD, 24-hour, instant distribution platform literally at their fingertips: YouTube, Vimeo and social media sites have completely changed the game and opened up huge possibilities for aspiring young actors and filmmakers.